Thomas D. Ritter

-Thomas Drummond Ritter (born November 24, 1952) is an American lawyer, lobbyist, and retired politician from Connecticut who was the Speaker of the Connecticut House of Representatives from 1993-1998.
+Thomas Drummond Ritter (born November 24, 1952) is an American lawyer, lobbyist, and retired politician from Connecticut who was the Speaker of the Connecticut House of Representatives from 1993 to 1999.

 Early life and education

 Ritter attended Amherst College and later the University of Connecticut School of Law.

 Family

-Ritter’s wife Christine E. Keller is an appellate court judge.
+Ritter's wife, Christine Keller, is an appellate court judge.
 Both his father and his brother are former lawmakers.
 His son Matthew Ritter is also a lawyer and State Representative as well as the current Speaker of the Connecticut House of Representatives.

 Political career

 Ritter served on the Hartford Democratic Town Committee from 1975 to 1980 and was a member of the Connecticut House of Representatives from 1980 to 1998.
-He was speaker from 1993-1998.
+He was the speaker from 1993 to 1998.

-Ritter and Moira K. Lyons are the only three term Speakers in history of the Connecticut House of Representatives.
+Ritter and Moira K. Lyons are the only three-term Speakers in the history of the Connecticut House of Representatives.

 Ritter sits on the UCONN board of directors.
-In 2019 he became the acting chair of the board when chairman Kruger stepped down.
-Kruger has named West Hartford Mayor Shari Cantor as his preferred permanent successor over Ritter, writing that "it’s time for the University board to be led by a woman.”
+In 2019, he became the acting chair of the board when chairman Kruger stepped down.
+Kruger has named West Hartford Mayor Shari Cantor as his preferred permanent successor over Ritter, writing that "it's time for the University board to be led by a woman."
 Some have cited emoluments as a potential risk of his chairmanship.